How a KiwiSaver account can kick start your child's financial future

 However, KiwiSaver has strict rules – particularly around withdrawals, so it’s important to understand both the benefits and limitations on how KiwiSaver works for children before deciding if it’s right for your family.

-Benefits of setting your children up with a KiwiSaver account:
+Benefits of setting your children up with a KiwiSaver account

-1. Paves the Way for Homeownership:
+1. Paves the way for homeownership

 New Zealand's housing market doesn't come cheap, and let's face it – many parents might still be chipping away at their own mortgage when their kid is ready to jump into the housing game.
 It can be a bit overwhelming!